jesadrperez/tidy-tuesday/README.md

 Two fonts families are predominately used: `Lato` and `Merriweather`. `Lato`is a san-serif font that is in the title and `Merriweather` is a serif font used in all other typography.
 Both are Google fonts.
 The textual chart components are sized based on their importance and to not distract from the data-encoding objects in the charts.

+### Alignment

+The title, subtitle, legend, and caption (source and notes) are left aligned.
+Furthermore, all text should horizontal.
+For the y-axis' title, it should not be used and the axis will be descirbed in the subtitle.

 My font style can be applied with:
 ```r
 library(showtext)